MERSEYSIDE POLICE MOUNTED SECTION

 There were also stables at Old Swan (Mill Lane), Esk Street and Ivanhoe Road in Aigburth, as well as the Northern Hospital for their horse drawn ambulances.

 From policing the sectarian riots in 1909 to escorting convoys of food and performing at several Royal Escorts for the King, the Mounted Section undertook many important duties during this time.

 1914 – 1918

-In 1914, the department had: 1 Superintendent, 1 Inspector, 7 Sergeants, 54 Constables and 54 horses.
+In 1914, the section had: 1 Superintendent, 1 Inspector, 7 Sergeants, 54 Constables and 54 horses.
 Several of the local forces with small Mounted Units, including St Helens, Southport and Wallasey later formed part of our present force.

 The advent of the war saw Police, Fire and Prison vans being motorised, and so the days of horse drawn transport were numbered.
-Sadly, this lead to redundancies, as shown in the Departments Horse Register:
+Sadly, this lead to redundancies, as shown in the Section’s Horse Register: